notjustanyjoe/cockpit-pbsmon/README.md

-# Cockpit Starter Kit
+# Cockpit PBS Monitor Plugin

+This is a PBS Monitor Plugin to be used either on a PBS Server or Client with already working PBS commands for the scheduler.
+The install and configuration of openPBS is outside the scope of this document.

-Scaffolding for a [Cockpit](https://cockpit-project.org/) module.
+This plugin was created using the Scaffolding for a [Cockpit](https://cockpit-project.org/) module from the Cockpit Project [Starter-Kit](ttps://github.com/cockpit-project/starter-kit.git)

 # Development dependencies